Tax Deductions for Business Vehicles

 When it comes to purchasing a business vehicle, there is one major factor to consider: the vehicle’s weight.
 If you are wondering what the vehicle’s weight has to do with claiming a tax deduction, you are not alone.
 This article will examine the often overlooked rules associated with deducting so-called “heavy” SUV’s and trucks.

 Car Deductions 101

 To start, some background on why tax considerations would matter for a business vehicle.
 Generally, when a vehicle is purchased, the cost of the vehicle is not allowed to be deducted in full during the year of purchase.
 Instead, the cost must be deducted, or “depreciated,” over a number of years (generally five).
-This is where a vehicle’s weight and condition (new or used) come into play.
+This is where a vehicle’s weight comes into play.
 The vehicle weight, specifically the “GVWR,” or Gross Vehicle Weight Rating, has a huge effect on the amount that can be deducted for tax purposes in the first year of business use.
-Similarly, the choice to purchase new or used will affect whether an additional deduction will be allowed in the first year.

 Gross Vehicle Weight Rating

 Likely the most overlooked factor in purchasing is the vehicle weight, or GVWR, as discussed earlier.
-Generally, an SUV, truck, or van with a GVWR of more than 6,000 pounds will be allowed a significantly higher first-year deduction (in many cases, $20,000+ additional deduction in the first year).
-Consider purchasing a vehicle with a GVWR greater than 6,000 pounds if feasible.
+Generally, a taxpayer that purchases an SUV, truck, or van with a GVWR > 6,000 pounds for business use will be allowed to deduct the entire cost of the vehicle in the first year placed in service, which is a substantial increase from the 50% bonus depreciation applicable for vehicles purchased on September 27, 2017 or before.
+This change in law is a result of the Tax Cuts and Jobs Act passed in late December, 2017, which increased the bonus depreciation amount from 50% to 100%.
+Consider purchasing a vehicle with a GVWR > 6,000 pounds if feasible.

 Vans and Trucks